-7 Landscape Qualities and Important Views
+7. Landscape Qualities and Important Views

 Strathard is described in the Special Landscape Qualities report as "a harmonious concentration of lochs, woods and hills."
-We have used information from Strathard Initiative consultation which identifies how the community feel about the landscape and tranquillity of the area.
-This is shown in green on Map 3.
-We have also collated promoted viewpoints(also shown on the map below) to help with decision making.
+We have used information from the Strathard Initiative consultation which identifies how the community feel about the landscape and tranquillity of the area.
+This is shown in green on the interactive landscape map.

+We have also collated promoted viewpoints (also shown on the interactive landscape map) to help with decision making.
 These have been collated from OS maps, visitor leaflets, walking guides, social media and from local knowledge.
 The list is not exhaustive but it highlights the number of important views across the area.
 Not all views are managed or require to be managed (as viewpoints) but all are publicly accessible and enjoyed by the public.